xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 		cpe-domain ipv6 vrf default

-- Select the the prefix length both for IPv4 and IPv6.
-This is needed to define if additional information required for sharing-ratio and contigious-ports which are used in port/IP translation verification (based on RFC 7599 and 7597).
+- Select the prefix length both for IPv4 and IPv6.
+This is needed to define if additional information required for sharing-ratio and contiguous-ports which are used in port/IP translation verification (based on RFC 7599 and 7597).
 If IPv6 prefix length is /64 or /128 and IPv4 length is /32 then sharing-ratio and contiguous-ports will not be considered in the translation and may not to be configured.
 Sharing-ratio and contiguous port will define k and m values explained above.

 		cpe-domain ipv6 prefix length 64
 		cpe-domain ipv4 prefix length 24